pedrohcdo/PedroThermoDistance/README.md

 // - 'e' is substituted by '3', counting as one edit error.
 // - Both 'l's match directly.
 // - 'o' matches directly.
-// - Each additional 'o' counts as a deletion error, with the penalty increasing until the max retry limit is reached and then stays constant.
+// - Each additional 'o' counts as a deletion error, with the penalty increasing until the max penalty clamp is reached and then stays constant.
 // Penalty calculation: 2 (1st 'o' error) + 4 (2nd 'o' error) + 6 + 6 + 6 (subsequent 'o' errors with max penalty)
 // Total penalty: 26
 // Similarity score is calculated as the number of matches (4) divided by the sum of matches and penalties (4 + 26):